Vyral/base-template/_posts/2021-03-15-home-maintenance-tips-gcfi-outlets.md

 ---
 {% include youtube.html %}

-<p style="text-align: center;"><em>What is a GCFI outlet?
+*What is a GCFI outlet?
 Why do homeowners need one?
-Let’s discuss.</em></p>
+Let’s discuss.*

-As you may or may not know, we do a radio show every Sunday morning from 8:30 to 9:00 on 840 WHAS.
+As you may or may not know, we do a radio show every Sunday morning from 8:30 a.m. to 9:00 a.m. on 840 WHAS.
 In a recent episode, an interesting question came up: What is a GFCI outlet?
 To help answer this question, we spoke to our expert in the field, Brad Lawler, the owner of Home Team Inspection Service. **A GFCI outlet protects a person from an extended shock in case the ground faults**.&nbsp;

 {% include pullquote.html %}